MiguelLamas/MiguelLamas/README.md

 - 🔭 I’m currently a bootcamper on a 16 week Full-stack JavaScript course with School of Code.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Git and GitHub.
+- 🌱 I’m initially learning the basics of HTML, CSS, JavaScript, Git and GitHub.
 - 👯 My main aim is to keep learning and developing by collaborating with a team on Real-world projects.
 - 🤔 I’m looking for help with transitioning into my first Tech role.
 - 💬 Ask me about my School of Code experience so far if curious and have any questions.